Trim (musician): 2007–2014: Solo Work

 Trim had a prolific 2011 releasing four independent mixtapes as well as collaborating with Skream on a track named "Tweedle Dee Tweedle Dum" which was released on Tempa Recordings, recording "I Am" which was released as a single on Butterz recordings and an EP called Stereotype with Mark Pritchard which was released on Planet Mu.
-2012 saw the release of The Nangest EP with longtime collaborator Roachee and the long anticipated "Confidence Boost" single, produced by James Blake - a track first heard as an accapella preview on Soulfood Vol. 2 in 2007.
+2012 saw the release of The Nangest EP with longtime collaborator Roachee and the long anticipated "Confidence Boost" single, produced by James Blake - a track first heard as an a cappella preview on Soulfood Vol. 2 in 2007.
 The final version had existed as a dubplate since 2010 and was finally released as a 12" single in September 2012 on R&S Records.

 2012–present: debut album

 In late 2012 Trim signed a contract with Rinse Recordings to work on his first album, tentatively titled "Crisis".
 However, during 2013 Trim had an acrimonious split from his label after growing frustrated with a lack of releases and limited creative control.
 In early 2014 he premiered new music on James Blake's BBC Radio 1 show and confirmed his intentions to release his album independently on an imprint called Secluded Area Of Music.
 The album will have no choruses and no features, its release will be preceded by two further mixtape releases and a second collaborative EP with Roachee.
 Trim's first single "Vending Machine" was released in March 2014 and this was followed by the mixtapes "Fresh Trim" and "NFA" in May.
 In August 2015, Trim previewed the title track from "Crisis" on his SoundCloud.
 He also featured on Commodo's album "How What Time", on the song "Itchin", released on 8 April 2016.

 In June 2016, James Blake's label 1-800 DINOSAUR released a long rumoured Trim EP, a double A side called "RPG/Man Like Me".
 Later that month it was confirmed that Trim would release a full album on the label on 29 July 2016 entitled "1-800 DINOSAUR Presents Trim".